changswap/changswap-document/chang-tokenomics.md

 To confirm that the circulating CHANG supply shown on the ChangSwap homepage is correct,

-1. Then, subtract this burned amount from the "Total Supply" that BscScan shows.
+1. Then, subtract this burned amount from the "Total Supply" that BkcScan shows.
 2. This gives you the actual CHANG supply.

 ####  <a href="read-more-about-changs-deflationary-mechanics-on-the-next-page" id="read-more-about-changs-deflationary-mechanics-on-the-next-page"></a>